 4.1 Gas Peaker Plants

 Gas peaker plants, notorious for high emissions and idle-time inefficiencies, are being obviated in Texas thanks to Bitcoin mining’s demand flexibility.
 Following Winter Storm Uri in 2021, ERCOT CEO Brad Jones integrated Bitcoin miners into grid stability programs.
-By 2024, 3 GW of mining capacity participated in demand response, allowing ERCOT to avoid building 3 GW of new peaker plants proposed by Berkshire Hathaway—saving Texans $18 billion.
+By 2024, 3 GW of mining capacity participated in demand response.
+In a recent report from the Digital Assets Research Institute (DARI,) the data shows that Bitcoin mining has now become a critical part of Texas’ ability to scale up the concentration of renewable energy on the electrical grid to meet the needs of their population growth.
+The ability for Bitcoin miners to curtail usage at peak times was sown to have saved Texas taxpayers $18 Billion because ERCOT did not need to purchase highly polluting peaker plants.

 During extreme weather, miners power down within seconds, freeing electricity for critical needs.
-For instance, during the July 2023 heatwave, Texas miners curtailed 1.2 GW, equivalent to three peaker plants’ output.
-Peer-reviewed studies by Bruno et al. (2023) confirm that Bitcoin mining eliminates peaker plant reliance while reducing annual carbon emissions by 48.67 million metric tons.
-ERCOT’s success demonstrates that flexible load resources like Bitcoin mining are not just alternatives to peaker plants—they are superior, cost-effective replacements.
+For instance, during the July 2023 heatwave, Texas miners curtailed 1.2 GW (equivalent to three peaker plants’ output).
+Peer-reviewed studies by Bruno et al. (2023) support Bitcoin mining’s ability to eliminate grid reliance on peaker plants.
+ERCOT’s success demonstrates that flexible load resources like Bitcoin mining are not just alternatives to peaker plants—they are superior, more cost-effective replacements that support a greater concentration of renewable energy on the grid.

 4.2 Turning Landfill Methane into a Climate Asset